qonto/database-monitoring-framework/content/runbooks/postgresql/PostgreSQLExporterMissingTarget.md

 ---
-title: Exporter down
+title: Exporter target down
 ---

-# PostgreSQLExporterDown
+# PostgreSQLExporterMissingTarget

 ## Meaning

-Alert is triggered when the SQL exporter don't report being up.
+Alert is triggered when a target (an instance or a database) isn't reachable by the SQL exporter.
+It can be a symptom of an underlying issue.

 ## Impact

-The monitoring system is degraded.
+The monitoring system is degraded for this target.
 SQL exporter does not collect SQL metrics, alerts cannot be triggered.

 ## Diagnosis